ruslanlap/encrypt-decrypt-git/README.md

+# CRYPTONIT 🔓
-# 🔒 AES-256-CBC Encryption/Decryption Script 🔓
+## 🔒 AES-256-CBC Encryption/Decryption Script 🔓

 This script provides a simple yet secure method to encrypt and decrypt files using the AES-256-CBC algorithm with password protection.